ruchjoshi-nyu/lind-docs/multiprocess-support.md

 Exec syscall is built upon Exit syscall: instead of returning directly after unwind is finished, a new wasm instance is created with the supplied binary path.\\

-###Setjmp### and ###longjmp### implementation is also very similar to fork: When setjmp is called, the process will undergo unwind and rewind, leaving an unwind_data (callstack snapshot).
+**Setjmp** and **longjmp** implementation is also very similar to fork: When setjmp is called, the process will undergo unwind and rewind, leaving an unwind_data (callstack snapshot).
 The unwind_data is saved somewhere.
 When later the process calls longjmp and specifies a restore to the previous state, the process first will unwind, after unwind is finished, its unwind_data will be replaced by the old unwind_data generated when setjmp is called.
 Then after rewind, the process can restore to its previous state.\\

-Last we have our ###wait_syscall###, which is implemented purely in rawposix and does not use Asyncify at all.
+Last we have our **wait_syscall** which is implemented purely in rawposix and does not use Asyncify at all.
 Wait_syscall works by maintaining a zombie relationship in the cage struct: when a cage exits, it will insert itself into the parent’s zombie list.
 Therefore, the parent can simply check its zombie list when doing the wait syscall, and retrieve the first zombie in the list (first in first out).\\